 - Protein shake (see my post on the best protein powders)

 Intermittent fasting is healthy.
 I’ve listed some long term benefits above but I think it’s a good idea to inform you about how IF affects your cells and hormones—in a good way.

 Cellular repair: Autophagy is when cells digest and remove proteins that are old and not that useful anymore.
 I think this is a pretty important benefit of fasting, kind of like a cellular housecleaning of sorts.

 Hormone increases: I’m talking about the human growth hormone (HGH).
 Fat loss and muscle gain result with increases in HGH.

-Insulin sensitivity: Because of insulin sensitivity improvements, fat stores are used more easily.
+Insulin sensitivity: Because of changes for the better in insulin levels along with insulin sensitivity improvements, fat stores are used more easily.